Dana Air Flight 0992: Poor decision-making

-It was evident that the actions of the crew had significant impact on the crash of Flight 0992.
+It was evident that the actions of the crew had a significant impact on the crash of Flight 0992.
 Throughout the entire flight, the crew didn't adhere to the correct procedure for an engine failure.
-The checklist for the supposed engine failure emergency was not used by the crew.
+The checklist for an engine failure emergency was not used by the crew.
 Had they read the checklist, then the crew would have diverted the aircraft to the nearest airport in the area.
 There were at least three airports near Flight 0992; Ilorin, Ibadan and Abuja.
 Ibadan was actually listed in the checklist as an official alternative airport.
 Since the crew didn't read the checklist, all said airports were ignored.

 The first engine failure occurred as early as 17 minutes into the flight.
-The flight from Abuja to Lagos would take about a little above an hour.
-Thus, the crew had plenty of time to declare emergency over the issue but they delayed their emergency declaration until the failure of the second engine.
+The flight from Abuja to Lagos typically takes a little over an hour.
+Thus, the crew had plenty of time to declare an emergency over the issue, but they delayed their emergency declaration until the failure of the second engine.
 They did not mention the occurrence of an engine failure to the ATC.
-The decision to not declare emergency over the engine failure was possibly influenced by Captain Waxtan's fear of being investigated by Nigerian authorities.
-In the CVR recording, he could be heard saying that if they declared emergency then the Nigerian authorities would investigate them.
-At one point, Captain Waxtan asserted that the aircraft could not quit on them.
+The decision to not declare an emergency over the engine failure was possibly influenced by Captain Waxton's fear of being investigated by Nigerian authorities.
+In the CVR recording, he could be heard saying that if they declared an emergency, then the Nigerian authorities would investigate them.
+At one point, Captain Waxton asserted that the aircraft could not quit on them.

 Recording analysis also revealed a steep cockpit-authority gradient between the flight crew.
-Captain Waxtan was far more experienced on the MD-83 than First Officer Rathore.
+Captain Waxton was far more experienced on the MD-83 than First Officer Rathore.
 As such, First Officer Rathore became less assertive.
-This was proved by the recording.
 During the descent to Lagos, First Officer Rathore stated that they should delay the descent.
-Captain Waxtan overruled him and asked to descend.
-According to AIB, had the pilots maintained high altitude as suggested by First Officer Rathore, the flight would have had better chances to reach Lagos.
+Captain Waxton overruled him and asked to descend.
+According to the AIB, had the pilots maintained a high altitude as suggested by First Officer Rathore, then the flight would have had a better chance of reaching Lagos.

-Eventually, due to the decision to not delay the descent, the aircraft quickly became nearer to the ground.
-The crew were in a difficult situation as the final approach required additional thrust.
-The airspeed however kept decaying.
-Captain Waxtan could be heard panicking, repeatedly stating that he "didn't want to stall the plane".
-Since they did not read the appropriate checklists for engine failure emergency, which would have outlined the correct procedures so that any kind of difficulties would have been minimized, the crew incorrectly configured the aircraft.
-They decided to extend the gear and flap, further decaying the aircraft's ability to maintain its speed.
-They eventually realized that the speed began to drop further.
-However, at this point the aircraft was already too low.
+As a result of the decision not to delay the descent, the aircraft was ultimately nearer to the ground than it would otherwise have been.
+The crew was consequently left in a difficult situation, as the final approach required additional thrust.
+The airspeed, however, kept decaying.
+Captain Waxton could be heard panicking, repeatedly stating that he "didn't want to stall the plane".
+Since they did not read the appropriate checklist for engine failure emergency, which would have outlined the correct procedures so that any kind of difficulties would have been minimized, the crew incorrectly configured the aircraft.
+They decided to extend the gear and flaps, further increasing drag, and reducing the aircraft's ability to maintain its airspeed.
+They eventually realized that their speed had dropped further, but by this point the aircraft was already too low.